SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 </html>
 ```

-The HTML itself only need to just contain the `<div>` elements for us
+In the HTML, you only need to add two `<div>` elements to place the
-to place the embedded iFrames into,
+check-in and payment menu inside of.
+The JavaScript will handle getting the
-while the JavaScript handles the fetching and placement into those containers.
+iFrames to handle the check-in and payment.

 {:.code-header}
 **JavaScript**